RandyKLe/YummyNoodleBar/4/README.md

 And visit (http://localhost:8080/)[http://localhost:8080].
 You will see a rich HTML page, including the site url, and the basket page.

-Once you add a couple of items to the basket, it will look similar to :
+Once you add a couple of items to the basket, it will look similar to:

 ![Basket](../images/page_basket.png)